koto-dev/wiki.old/kotoprojectFAQs.md

 ## Is There a roadmap or whitepaper?
 There is currently no plans to make a roadmap or a white-paper because we don’t want to make Koto a trading tool for traders to profit out of.
 We want to improve the meaning and the value of Koto steadily, but this doesn’t mean we are developing without a plan.
 For the moment, we will develop with these policies.
 (In order of priority.)

 1. Follow ZCash’s updates steadily.
-(There are many failed fork projects which failed to follow original coin’s update due to unique functions.)
+(There are many failed fork projects which failed to follow source project’s update due to unique functions.)
 2. Decide a logo of Koto.
 3. Update Koto’s official website with a new Koto logo.
 4. Maintain Windows/Mac/Linux wallets.